Difference between ACCA vs CFA | Zell Education

 ACCA vs CFA: Which Should You Study?

-Last Update On 2nd December 2024
+Last Update On 20th January 2025

-Duration: 7 Mins Read
+Duration: 9 Mins Read

 Are you stuck between ACCA and CFA?
 You’re not alone—choosing the right qualification can feel like a big deal, and it is!
 ACCA and CFA stand out as world-class qualifications leading to exciting and great-paying careers in finance and accounting.
 Which one is perfect for you?
-Let’s break down whether you want to be an accounting guru with ACCA or a financial enthusiast in an investment strategy with CFA and which path is going to get you there.
+Let’s break down whether you want to be an accounting guru with ACCA or a financial enthusiast in an investment strategy with CFA and which path will get you there.
 Ready to find your perfect match?
 Read along and find out!

 The major mistake I’ve seen candidates make here is that they assume that the choice of ACCA vs CFA is the one they are making.
 That is completely incorrect!
-The choice is primarily of whether they want to understand finance, accounting and business (ACCA) or specialize in finance (CFA).
+The choice is whether they want to understand finance, accounting, and business (ACCA) or specialize in finance (CFA).
 And unfortunately, most choices are made based on either which course they’ve heard is better, or what most friends are doing.

 What is ACCA Certification and What Does it Cover?

+The ACCA full form is Association of Chartered Certified Accountants.
 ACCA is an international professional certificate of accountancy and financial management.
 This course covers issues relating to financial accounting, management accounting, taxation, law, audit, and financial management.
 You are set for a position related to accounting and finance in different organizations, having an in-depth coverage of accounting principles and practices.

 What is CFA and What Does it Cover?